New Mexico trip - June 2019

-Towards the end of the ceremony Jared read us his innovative "beer prayer", and then he proposed a toast to Dave, most of us having a small serving of Dave's Peanut Butter lager.
-Attendees then watched a slideshow collection of maybe 50 photos, with a few images showing Dave's edgy T-shirts, drawing roars of laughter.
+Towards the end of the ceremony Jared read us his innovative "beer prayer", and then proposed a toast to Dave, most of us having a small serving of Dave's Peanut Butter lager.
+Attendees then watched a slideshow collection of maybe 50 photos, with a few images showing Dave's edgy & outrageous T-shirts, which drew roars of laughter.

-My siblings & I took to Dave as we found him, many of us getting to know him just after he returned from Iraq where he was the main pest control contractor in Baghdad's Green Zone.
-I always found him to be a good conversationalist and he certainly had a creative sense of humor, sometimes silly, but always harmless.
+My siblings & I took Dave as we found him.
+I got to know him right after he returned from Iraq where (for 2 years) he was the main pest control contractor in Baghdad's Green Zone and at a few FOBs.
+(Besides making beer he also owned a pest control company.)

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 |Pastor Jared Carson||family & close friends||Theresa spoke||photo of Dave at Pecan Grille|